Exploit Notes

 • Full RELRO - We can only read the global offset table.
 So we cannot overwrite GOT.

-• STACK CNARY
+• STACK CANARY

 • No canary found - It’s vulnerable to buffer overflow.